 - Digital Feedback in an Art and Design University

-This was the first time that I had chosen the ‘Pecha Kucha’ format – where you use 20 slides which are each visible for 20 seconds – and change automatically.
-It is a format which forces you to really hone your content and only leave in what is necessary for your message – which I found strangely liberating.
+This was the first time that I had chosen the ‘Pecha Kucha’ format – talking to 20 slides which are each visible for 20 seconds.
+It is a format which forces you to really hone your content and only leave in what is necessary – which I found strangely liberating.

 The links to the slides I used are:

 For the full ‘Pecha Kucha’ experience, click on the ‘PK’ link in the 2nd slide in each to access the start of the timed presentation – then click on the ‘play’ icon (bottom left) to start the slides rolling.